adesege/tasks/calcOOP/readme.md

 - `src/class.calculator.js` - Defines the `calculator` class.

-- `src/main.js` - Instantiates the base and main calculator classes and exports it.
+- `src/main.js` - Instantiates the abstract and main calculator classes and exports it.

 # Installation